 Her seminars and studios have included Alternative Urbanisms, Industrial Urbanisms, The Post Industrial Factory, Eco-Urbanism, and Vertical Urban Factory.

-Nina, will hold a keynote speech during the symposium.
+Nina, held a keynote speech during the symposium.